ALARA Principle: Minimizing Radiation Dose in Radiography

 Patient Safety

-The main benefit for the patient is not to don’t have more exposure than needed, as the ALARA principle suggests using the minimum radiation exposure dose, which decreases the risk level, i.e., carcinoma, etc.
+The main benefit for the patient is not to have more exposure than needed, as the ALARA principle suggests using the minimum radiation exposure dose, which decreases the risk level, i.e., carcinoma, etc.

 Dose Optimization